Technology 📅 July 8, 2026 👁️ 118 Reads

 2. Hot Reload

-Hot Reload allows developers to instantly see code changes without restarting the application.
+Hot Reload allows developers to instantly see any code changes without losing the current application state.
+Benefits include:

 3. Beautiful Widgets

-Flutter provides hundreds of pre-built widgets for designing modern applications.
+Flutter provides hundreds of pre-built widgets for designing modern and responsive interfaces.
+Examples include:

 4. Native Performance

-Flutter applications are compiled directly into native machine code, making them fast and responsive.
+Flutter applications are compiled directly into native machine code, making them highly responsive, fast, and completely lag-free.

 Flutter Architecture